riaagrawal-au/auto-annotated-portfolio/content/pages/projects/project-two.md

 </style>

 <script>
-  // Wait for DOM to be ready
-  if (document.readyState === 'loading') {
-    document.addEventListener('DOMContentLoaded', showRandomReason);
-  } else {
-    showRandomReason();
-  }

-  function showRandomReason() {
   const reasons = [
     "you are very kind",
     "of your hair",
     "you light up every room",
     "you could pull off a goatee",
     "you wear your shirt tucked out",
     "you're brave and thoughtful",
     "you have a great pair of biceps and shoulders", "you smell great",
     "you have an early 2000s professor vibe",
     "you have a sitcom humour",
     "you say 'listen' a lot",
     "you're curious",
     "you were chill with me bleeding to death in your house", "you sing 'Creep' well",
     "you're patient with me",
     "you care about your hair a lot",
     "you look cute wrapped up in a towel",
     "you have a lot of cheese in your repository", "you dress really well for a boy",
     "you did not like Tanishq Tuteja",
     "your armpit has an interesting stench",
     "Anju Dahiya is a GOAT",
     "your feet look really nice and funny",
     "AWHO sujjan vihar lowkey rules",
     "you're the most beautiful person I have ever laid eyes on", "you have Nepali eyes",
     "you have a very cute Hindi accent",
     "you are funny when you're high",
     "you're my boyfriend",
     "you have a list of the meds I need :)",
     "you care about me so much and make me feel so loved and cared for", "you're you -- and I wouldn't change a single thing about you" ];

-    // Get random reason
-    const randomIndex = Math.floor(Math.random() * reasons.length);
-    const randomReason = reasons[randomIndex];

-    // Display it
-    const reasonElement = document.getElementById('reason-text');
+  let currentIndex = 0;

-    if (reasonElement) {
+  function showNextReason() {
+    currentIndex = (currentIndex + 1) % reasons.length;
-      reasonElement.textContent = randomReason;
+    document.getElementById('reason-text').textContent = reasons[currentIndex];
-    }
   }
 </script>